fransimo/fransimo_info/content/_index.md

 # Art, presence and code to walk the path together.

-I combine art, magic and technology to create a space for reflection on life, identity, memory and privacy through new media art projects, photography, drawing, video, installations, books and fanzines.
+I combine art, magic and technology to create a space for reflection on life, identity, memory and privacy, through projects involving new media art, photography, drawing, video, installations, books and fanzines.

 Research into art and magic requires real magical practice, which, in my case, manifests itself through meditation, the study of craniosacral biodynamics and vibrational healing with Tameana.
+In turn, the creative process feeds back into that practice.

+Code is a bridge for exploring the relationship between art, life and technology; it allows for the creation of interactive and participatory works in which interaction and data complement each other in an experience that aids reflection.

 {{% columns %}}